 Salem is a decidedly white-collar city, with fully 87.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Salem is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Salem who work in office and administrative support (13.14%), sales jobs (9.59%), and management occupations (9.26%).

 Also of interest is that Salem has more people living here who work in computers and math than 95% of the places in the US.

 Salem is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Salem is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.08% of adults in Salem have a bachelor's degree or even advanced degree.
+The education level of Salem citizens is very high relative to the national average among all cities (21.84%): 38.04% of adults in Salem have a bachelor's degree or even advanced degree.

-Salem is a somewhat ethnically-diverse city.
+Salem is a very ethnically-diverse city.
 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be White, followed by Black or African-American.
 Salem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.96% of the city’s residents.
-Important ancestries of people in Salem include Italian, English, French , and Polish.
+People of Hispanic or Latino origin account for 16.53% of the city’s residents.
+Important ancestries of people in Salem include Italian, English, French , and German.